QuantEcon/lecture-python.myst/lectures/ge_arrow.md

 But with the CRRA preferences that we have assumed, individual consumptions vary proportionately with aggregate consumption and therefore with the aggregate endowment.

-  * This is a consequence of our preference specification implying that **Engle curves** affine in wealth and therefore  satisfy conditions for **Gorman aggregation**
+  * This is a consequence of our preference specification implying that **Engle curves** are affine in wealth and therefore  satisfy conditions for **Gorman aggregation**

 Thus,